kapilG0/ZenRoom/README.md

 3. **Engage with the Community**: Connect with other users, engage in discussions, share content, and participate in activities within the platform.

 4. **Earn Tokens**: By actively participating and contributing to the community, you can earn tokens.

-## Security and Privacy
-At BioVerse, we prioritize the security and privacy of our users.
-We employ robust encryption methods and adhere to strict privacy standards to ensure that your data remains safe and secure.

 ## Feedback and Support
 Your thoughts mean a lot to us!
 If you have any ideas, questions, or run into any problems using BioVerse, please don't hesitate to get in touch with our support team.
 Your feedback helps us make BioVerse better for everyone.